JohnCoene/javascript-for-r/_book/3-21-htmlwidgets-basics.md

 [Plotly.js](https://plotly.com/javascript/) is probably one of the more popular out there; it provides over 40 fully customisable chart types, many of which are very sophisticated.
 That is indeed the JavaScript library used by the R package of the same name: plotly.

 Looking at the code presented in the "Get Started" guide reveals just how convenient the library is.
-One must import plotly, of course, then have a `<div>` where the visualisation will be placed.
+In Figure \@ref(fig:candidate-plotly) we import plotly, of course, then have a `<div>` where the visualisation will be placed.
 Then, using `Plotly.newPlot`, create the actual visualisation by passing it first the element previously mentioned and a \index{JSON} of options that describe the chart.

 ```html
 <html xmlns="http://www.w3.org/1999/xhtml" lang="" xml:lang="">